charlesodo/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 • Data will be sorted based on rankings.

-• Finally, the data be will be visually assessed using graphing from Python libraries.
+• Finally, the data will be visually assessed using graphing from Python libraries.

 # Problem Statement
 What is / are the best location(s) for Japanese cuisine in New York City?